Marimba

 Another image

 The bars are made of padouk, an Indonesian hardwood.
 Padouk is chosen for its musical properties, producing rich resonant tones.
-It is a second choice to rosewood, but scarcity and price prevented its use.
+It is a second choice to the rosewoods, but scarcity and price prevented their use.

 Closeup of the bars